On-Premises Snap XMP Online installation guide

 Configure the site

-Most of the configuration is set up for optimum working of Snap XMP Online and so will not need to be adjusted.
+Most of the configuration is set up for optimum working of Snap Online and so will not need to be adjusted.
 However, the following configuration is necessary:

 AttachIt